 Equally as important is the need for coastal flood models like MIKE 21 to be able to capture the localized nature of key geographical and geological features such as topography, land use, land cover, and bathymetry.

-As the industry continues to gain a better understanding of their coastal flood risk landscape, especially on the local scale, RMS will continue to help by incorporating the latest available data and research into our model, investigating the underlying uncertainties and modeling challenges, and investing in future modeling capabilities on RMS(one).
+As the industry continues to gain a better understanding of their coastal flood risk landscape, especially on the local scale, RMS will continue to help by incorporating the latest available data and research into our model, investigating the underlying uncertainties and modeling challenges, and investing in future modeling capabilities.